Samangan/reverse-alarm-clock/readme.md

 It usually only takes me about 35 minutes to fall asleep so I set mine to 55 minutes.
 I am no longer waking up to people screaming about dying in a video game at 2 AM. :]

-TODO:
- * Reimplement with TDD
- * Once the JS library is working --> setup the bookmarklet code (this will have a UI and be an example of how to use the library)
- * Improve UI (Should I have a better interface for inputting time?
-Should I allow for more types of time inputs? --> Yes)
- * Update UI image in this readme + update the link to the minified bookmarklet in this readme
- * Add automated browser testing to ensure that it works in multiple browsers

 ###Buidling###

 `$ git clone https://github.com/Samangan/reverse-alarm-clock.git`